 Acquiring an account with mainstream financial service providers is difficult for marijuana businesses but not impossible.
 Holding on to that account, however, has proven to be an exercise in exhaustion.
 In January and February of this year, dozens of marijuana companies––some that touch the plant, and even technology companies operating in the space––were reportedly dropped from PayPal, Square, and Stripe.

-“Since the first quarter of 2017, it’s been a slow progression backwards and it feels like we’re going in the wrong direction,” Mark Falcone, co-founder of edible potency testing company tCheck, said to Inc.
+“Since the first quarter of 2017, it’s been a slow progression backward and it feels like we’re going in the wrong direction,” Mark Falcone, co-founder of edible potency testing company tCheck, said to Inc.

 Falcone’s tCheck has been dropped by PayPal, BitPay, and other financial service providers––most of which rely on the networks of Visa and Mastercard in order to operate, and risk getting blacklisted should they do business with members of the cannabis industry or other high-risk sectors.

 “It’s only when an account shows more than $20,000 in sales that these processors take a second look,” Roger Volodarksy, founder of Brooklyn-based vaporizer maker PuffCo, told Inc.